workforce-data-initiative/presentations/PITCHME.md

 #### Lessons Learned: Parallelism

-- Open question: Relying on Airflow for parallelism has some simplicity gains over something like Spark.
+Open question: Relying on Airflow tasks and the built-in CeleryExecutor for parallelism has some simplicity gains over something like Spark or EMR: there is far less infrastructure to manage.
+Would it have been better to express all map-reduce in terms of Spark jobs?